 In addition to those contractual damages, Ontario law sometimes entitles a person to additional damages.
 In exceptional cases, these can include punitive damages — non-compensatory damages meant to punish the insurance company, rather than compensate the injured person.

 But they can also include a type of non-pecuniary damages — damages for mental anguish (sometimes called aggravated damages).
 Long-term disability insurance is supposed to provide the insured individual with peace of mind.
 An insurance company’s refusal to pay such benefits when they are deserved may rob the insured of the peace of mind for which he or she has contracted with the company.
 Ontario law allows the insured to recover for that loss in the form of mental anguish damages.

 The distinction between pecuniary and non-pecuniary damages usually only comes up in the personal injury context.
 But as the above discussion shows, it can be important to know the difference even outside of that context, as when dealing with an insurance company’s handling of a long-term disability claim.

-To understand what rights you or a loved one may have in making an Ontario long-term disability insurance claim, including what damages you may be entitled to if they are denying your claim without reason, contact the experienced disability lawyers of Preszler Law Firm for a free consultation today.
+To understand what rights you or a loved one may have in making an Ontario long-term disability insurance claim, including what damages you may be entitled to if they are denying your claim without reason, contact the experienced disability lawyers of Preszler Injury Lawyers for a free consultation today.